astroumd/ASP_template1/README.md

 which in ADS will show up as
 https://ui.adsabs.harvard.edu/abs/2020ASPC..525...57H

+## ASP

-The Astronomical Society of the Pacific Conference Series is now publishing a free online volume of undergraduate student research called "Compendium of Undergraduate Research in Astronomy and Space Science".
+The Astronomical Society of the Pacific Conference Series (ASPCS) is now publishing a free online volume of undergraduate student research called "Compendium of Undergraduate Research in Astronomy and Space Science".
 The 4 - 6 page papers are written by undergrad researchers